-Assists Managing Director and faculty in all administrative matters relating to Clinical Experiential Programs.
-Reports to Managing Director.
+Assists Clinic Manager and faculty in all administrative matters relating to Clinical & Experiential Programs.
+Reports to Clinic Manager.

 Assists faculty and students in at least three clinics to prepare legal documents and maintain client files, including opening files, closing files, archiving, and legal mail.